jamisonorton/startup/README.md

 I added some express logic for calling the api.
 Remember when using a .env file to not have random spaces next to the string and = sign.
 So it should be NAME=string not NAME = string.
 Also connecting to the mongodb you can use 2 methods.
 First the URI that they give you can add the database that you want to connect to before the first ? or you can add another variable just for the database name.

 I have added simon to my server and it works.
 I have also finished adding all of my api calls. /auth/login /auth/create work and actually create users.
 Everything should be good to go.
+I have gone ahead and updated to simon login and finished that one as well.

 ## Startup Login

-Copied and pasted most of the logic for loggin in.
-I needed to add some functions in my login and register page to fetch those apis.
-Encountered a 502 error that I still need to debug.
+All login and create logic work and send the data to mongodb.